― slightly more subdued (kenan), Tuesday, 24 May 2005 03:09 (twenty years ago)

 Watched CRIMES OF THE FUTURE last night (it's on Hulu).
 It's pretty much a note-perfect parody of a David Cronenberg movie.
 If only it was funny.
 (OK, the guy with ears all over his body dancing to shitty techno was a little funny.)
 But the more I think about it this morning, the more it feels like an empty, hollow rehash.
 So many things are lifted from previous Cronenberg movies, from Mortensen's character being an undercover cop (EASTERN PROMISES) to the insectile surgical instruments (DEAD RINGERS) to Lea Seydoux having Judy Davis's haircut from NAKED LUNCH.
 And every line of dialogue sounded like the characters were reading it off a sign on an art gallery wall.
 Really disappointing.
 I'm having a REPO MAN-ish "I can't believe I used to like this guy" moment.

-― but also fuck you (unperson), Sunday, 6 November 2022 14:20 (two years ago)
+― but also fuck you (unperson), Sunday, 6 November 2022 14:20 (three years ago)

 That was my feeling when I saw Existenz.